 LADWP began implementing the OVLMP and collecting associated monitoring information following Board approval in 2010.
-This monitoring information can be found in the 2010 OVLMP Annual Report.
+Range monitoring and photo point monitoring data for recreation can be made available upon request.

 6.11.3 Owens Valley Land Management Plan References

 City of Los Angeles Department of Water and Power (LADWP), the County of Inyo, the California Department of Fish and Game, the California State Lands Commission, the Sierra Club, the Owens Valley Committee.
 1997.
 Memorandum of Understanding between the City of Los Angeles Department of Water and Power the County of Inyo, the California Department of Fish and Game, the California State Lands Commission, the Sierra Club, the Owens Valley Committee.
 Los Angeles Department of Water and Power, Bishop, California.